phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ### Application force closed

-In order to take advantage of this feature you will need to be using cordova-android 6.0.0 or higher.
+In order to take advantage of this feature, you will need to be using cordova-android 6.0.0 or higher.
 In order to check if the change has been properly applied look at `platforms/android/**/MainActivity.java`.
 You should see an `onCreate` method that looks like this:

 ```java
 @Override